ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 are received.

 On networks that allow connectivity on both IPv6 and IPv4, IPv6 is assumed to be the preferred address family.
-If only IPv6 or IPv4 offers connectivity, that address family should be considered the preferred address family for progressing the algorithm.
+If only one of IPv6 or IPv4 offers connectivity, that address family should be considered the preferred address family for progressing the algorithm.